 Buckeye Judo Club

-The Buckeye Judo Club was established in 2007 and has a long history of successful coaching for
+The Buckeye Judo Club was established in 2007 and is an official member of USA Judo.
+Buckeye Judo has a rich history of successfully producing Judo champions and many outstanding students.

 Eric Schwartzhoff - 5th Degree Black Belt (Godan)

-Ron Houck - 1st Degree Black Belt (Shodan) USA Judo
+Ron Houck - 2st Degree Black Belt (Nidan)

 Green Belt Kempo Karate